 - Fill out application (Located on this page – right hand corner)

-- Submit on or by: June 1st for Fall semester and November 1st for Spring **Continuing GTA’s are not required to resubmit another application.**
+- Submit on or by: April 1st for Fall semester and October 31st for Spring

-- Please submit application and resume to Graduate Program Coordinator – Mihaela Vorvoreanu firstname.lastname@example.org or KNOY 355 on or before dates from above.
+- Please submit application and resume to Graduate Secretary – Cathy Noernberg firstname.lastname@example.org or KNOY 363 on or before dates above.

 - New and continuing Graduate Teaching Assistants are required to be on campus one week prior to classes starting as you will be in pay status.